cloudkernels/nabla-base/README.md

 docker build -f Dockerfile -t myprog-nabla:${ARCH} .
 ```

-You should come up with a local docker image named myprog-nabla, tagged with
+You should end up with a local docker image named myprog-nabla, tagged with
 your current architecture variant (x86_64 or aarch64).

 Assuming you have setup [runnc](https://github.com/nabla-containers/runnc)